 To do this a proper definition of “business as usual” is important as well as “force majeure” and out of norm event.

 Defining success criteria and their mirror image, i.e. the failure criteria is paramount.
 Without these clear definitions any attempt to evaluate performances, operational and tactical risks will be vane.

 If your risk register have automatic triggers that update the values of likelihood (probability) and consequences after each event or at predefined time interval, you are in control!

-Your risk register should empower you fully to act where it is needed and give you a clear road map.
+Your risk register should fully empower you to act where you need to maximize efficiency and give you a clear road map.